-but are all khachapuri similar?
+But are all khachapuris similar?
 Where to find the best Khachapuri?
-For this you really need our Khachapuri guide.
+For this, you really need our Khachapuri guide.

 Khachapuri means cottage cheese bread.
-If you haven’t been in Georgia and you are planning your first trip, then you will be surprised knowing how many varieties of Khachapuri there are.
+If you haven’t been to Georgia and you are planning your first trip, then you will be surprised to know how many varieties of Khachapuri there are.

 Is the most common variety.
-It is pretty simple, dough and cheese inside.
-Cheese type is also Imeretian.
-We bake it on a pan.
-As you can guess from it’s name, Imeruli comes from Imereti, but most likely you will find it everywhere in Georgia.
-In Svaneti you will find just fantastic Imeruli, but do not order it in Kakheti, of course in very fancy places you will be served with very good Imeruli, but mostly you will find it disappointing.
+It is pretty simple, with dough and cheese inside.
+The cheese type is also Imeretian.
+We bake it in a pan.
+As you can guess from its name, Imeruli comes from Imereti, but most likely you will find it everywhere in Georgia.
+In Svaneti, you will find just fantastic Imeruli, but do not order it in Kakheti, of course in very fancy places you will be served with very good Imeruli, but mostly you will find it disappointing.

 Achma is popular also in western Georgia, it comes from Abkhazia.
 It is pretty different from other Khachapuri.
-First of all it has many layers and dough is cooked first than baked in oven.
-It is pretty similar with Italian lasagna, but without meat, only cheese inside.
-In east Georgia you can get it mostly in Tbilisi.
+First of all, it has many layers and the dough is cooked first then baked in the oven.
+It is pretty similar to Italian lasagna, but without meat, only cheese inside.
+In east Georgia, you can get it mostly in Tbilisi.

 This one is popular in East Georgia and comes from Osetia.
-It looks very similar to Imeretian but filling is not only cheese, but cheese mixed with potatoes.
-You can easily find it in Kazbegi region.
+It looks very similar to Imeretian but the filling is not only cheese but cheese mixed with potatoes.
+You can easily find it in Kazbegi or Kartli regions.

 This one comes from Samtskhe-Javakheti region and you can hardly find it anywhere else.
-It is made of puff pasty, and sometimes pork fat is used in the pasty.
+It is made of puff pastry, and sometimes pork fat is used in the pasty.
 Must be eaten freshly backed.

-May be the most iconic Khachapuri.
-Looks like boat of dough filled by melted cheese, butter and egg.
-Adjarians bake it in oven.
-It is very delicious but depends where do you eat it.
+Maybe the most iconic Khachapuri.
+Looks like a boat of dough filled with melted cheese, butter, and egg.
+Adjarians bake it in the oven.
+It is very delicious but depends on where you eat it.
 Never ask for Adjaruli outside Adjara or Tbilisi, if you get one, you will be disappointed.
 In Batumi also better to ask where the best Adjaruli is made.
 It is not easy to prepare, so Georgians almost never do it at home.

-This one comes from Guria region and really looks as a pie.
-Filling is cheese and cooked egg.
-It is pretty popular all around the country and can be found in many local fast food bakeries.
+This one comes from Guria region and really looks like a pie.
+The filling is cheese and cooked egg.
+It is pretty popular all around the country and can be found in many local fast-food bakeries.

-Actually lobiani is not khachapuri at all but looks very similar to Imeruli.
-It comes from Racha and difference is filling.
-Lobiani doesn’t have cheese but kidney beens instead.
+Actually, lobiani is a different thing but looks very similar to Imeruli.
+It comes from Racha and the difference is filling.
+Lobiani doesn’t have cheese but kidney beans instead.
 Lobiani is popular all around the country.
-In Racha they make lobiani with mix of beens and local bacon.
+In Racha they make lobiani with a mix of beans and local bacon.
 But outside of Racha you can hardly find lobiani with bacon.

 Puff dough khachapuri

-We are finishing our guide with the most popular fast food khachapuri in all around Georgia.
+We are finishing our guide with the most popular fast-food khachapuri all around Georgia.
 You can get it literally everywhere and is really popular fast food.